ShajnaKabeer/ShapeAI_Python_and_DataAnalytics/README.md

 # ShapeAI Python and Data Analytics BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
-The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
+The instructor during the session was Ms. Nandhini (Instructor at ShapeAI).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
 <br><br>Here's the link for you to watch the sessions as well<br>
 <a href="https://youtu.be/Ar43AiqTTQc"></a>